deckhouse/secrets-store-integration/docs/USAGE.md

        ${VAULT_ADDR}/v1/auth/remote-kube-1/role/myapp-role
      ```

-   These settings allow any Pod in the `myapp-namespace` namespace in both Kubernetes clusters that uses the `myapp-sa` `ServiceAccount` to authenticate and authorize in Stronghold to read secrets according to the `myapp-ro-policy` policy.
+   These settings allow any pod in the `myapp-namespace` namespace in both Kubernetes clusters that uses the `myapp-sa` ServiceAccount to authenticate and authorize in Stronghold to read secrets according to the `myapp-ro-policy` policy.

 1. Create the `myapp-namespace` namespace in the cluster: